Vyral/justin-udy/_posts/2022-08-11-dont-make-these-5-mistakes-when-buying-a-home.md

 6:07 — Wrapping up

-If you have questions about the best approaches when buying a home in this market or have any real estate concerns, call or email.
+If you have questions about the best approaches when buying a home in this market or have any real estate concerns, call or email me.
 I’m here to help\!